pjmidgard/Spring-1-A/README.md

 # Spring-1-A
 Spring-1-A
 Algorithm ILIN: Numbers compress.
-Need to count how numbers and translate decimal,int and binary.
+Need to count how numbers and translate decimal, int and binary.